Gravitational wave signatures of first-order phase transition in two-component dark matter model: Relic density

 We know that the conversion of the heavier particle into the lighter one is relevant, thus the contribution of $\chi$ in the relic density is dominant.
 The relic density for any DM candidate associated with the $Y$ at the present temperature is given by the following relation:

-where $h$ is the Hubble expansion rate at present time in units of $ 100 (km/s)/Mpc$.
+where $h$ is the Hubble expansion rate at present time in units of 100 (km/s)/Mpc.
 We implemented the model in the micrOMEGAs package\cite{Belanger:2014vza} to numerically solve the coupled Boltzmann differential equations.
-According to the data from the Planck Collaboration\cite{Planck:2018vyg}, the DM constraint in this model reads
+According to the data from the Planck collaboration\cite{Planck:2018vyg}, the DM constraint in this model reads

-We also define the fraction of the DM density of each component by,
+We also define the fraction of the DM density of each component by

 In Fig.~\ref{Relic}, the parameter space consistent with DM relic density is obtained.
 Contrary to the review done in \cite{YaserAyazi:2018lrv}, we have extended the model and investigated more parameter space.
 As can be seen, there is an agreement with the relic density observed for $100< M_{\chi}<3800$ GeV, $900<M_{S}<5000$ GeV and $0< g <5$.
-It is necessary to mention two important points here: \begin{itemize} \item As can be seen from Fig.~\ref{lambdaphis} and it has been investigated in\cite{YaserAyazi:2018lrv}, $\lambda_{\phi s}$ has no effect on the relic density, and for this reason, it has been investigated in Fig.~\ref{Relic} with three quantities of the parameter space.
-Therefore, we have set $\lambda_{\phi s}$ to be 0.5 throughout the paper. \item The mass of the scalar is always greater than that of the fermion, and for this reason(due to conversion $SS \rightarrow \chi\chi$), the fermion($\chi$) occupies a larger share of the observed relic density. \end{itemize}
+It is necessary to mention two important points here:\\ (1) As can be seen from Fig.~\ref{lambdaphis} and it has been investigated in\cite{YaserAyazi:2018lrv}, $\lambda_{\phi s}$ has no effect on the relic density, and for this reason, it has been investigated in Fig.~\ref{Relic} with three quantities of the parameter space.
+Therefore, we have set $\lambda_{\phi s}$ to be 0.5 throughout the paper.\\ (2) The mass of the scalar is always greater than that of the fermion, and for this reason(due to conversion $SS \rightarrow \chi\chi$), the fermion($\chi$) occupies a larger share of the observed relic density.